 Balance sheet definition

-A balance sheet summarizes a company's assets, liabilities and shareholders’ equity at a specific point in time (as indicated at the top of the statement).
+A balance sheet summarizes a company's assets, liabilities and shareholders’ equity at a specific point in time.
 It is one of the fundamental documents that make up a company’s financial statements.

 Your balance sheet gives you a summary of your company’s financial position at a point in time and provides a clear picture of what you own and what you owe.
 A continuous series of balance sheets allows you to track your company’s liquidity over time.